 Wind and road noise are nicely quelled with overall interior noise levels are appropriate for the class.
 The 3-cylinder engine can certainly get thrashy at higher RPMs but it cruises quietly around town.
 Hybrid models drone in hard acceleration, which can be off-putting to some.

-Escape's new styling is more than just skin deep as the 2020 model has an all-new interior as well.
+Escape's new styling carries over inside as the 2020 model has an all-new interior as well.
 Where some complained that the outgoing model was a bit too stylized and favored form over function, the new interior is a model in simplicity and puts the focus back on reducing driver distraction and providing maximum connectivity.
 Materials are somewhat of a letdown, but stepping up in trim brings some additional brightwork and soft-touch surfaces.

 Driver's face a large digital display that apes the look of a traditional analog setup.
 It's very readable day or night and customizable based on driver preference.
 The center stack boasts a large touch screen display for the infotainment system (a much-improved version of Sync) and traditional buttons and dials for the audio and climate controls.
 Other controls fall close at hand and are well marked and nicely illuminated at night.
 The only faux pas is an awkwardly placed engine start button that not only hard to reach but hard to see from the driver seat.

 Kudos to Ford for providing a large and simple touch screen across the board.
 Additionally, the new Escape supports both Android Auto and Apple Car Play.
 Sans phone integration, the system is easy to use at speed and doesn't get in the way of the driving experience.